a88217/Difference-Finder/README.md

-### Вычислитель отличий – программа, определяющая разницу между двумя структурами данных.

-Возможности утилиты:

-Поддержка разных входных форматов: yaml и json Генерация отчета в виде plain text, stylish и json
+# Difference Finder

+### Difference Finder is a program that determines the difference between two data structures.

+Utility features:

+  * Supporting different input formats: yaml and json
+  * Generation a report in the form of plain text, stylish and json

+You can see a few examples of using utility below.

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/a88217/java-project-71/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/a88217/java-project-71/actions)